Learning Treatment Effects in Panels with General Intervention Patterns: Introduction

-{\em General Treatment Patterns Work: }We show that our assumptions on $Z$ are satisfied by general treatment patterns, e.g., requiring that at least a constant fraction of entries are {\em not} treated or matrices $Z$ with rank polynomially larger than the rank of $M^*$.
+\item {\em Easy Ex-Ante Conditions for Identification: }We show that the tangent space conditions required for identification are implied by easy to check conditions on the treatment pattern $Z$.
+These include requiring that at least a constant (but otherwise arbitrary) fraction of entries are {\em not} treated, or requiring that $Z$ have rank polynomially larger than the rank of $M^*$.
+We anticipate these conditions are ubiquitously satisfied in many applications of interest.

-{\em Empirical Performance: }We show both for synthetic and real data that our estimator provides a material improvement in empirical performance relative to available alternatives, including matrix completion based estimators and, where applicable, state-of-the-art synthetic control estimators.
+\item {\em Empirical Performance: }We show both for synthetic and real data that our estimator provides a material improvement in empirical performance relative to available alternatives, including matrix completion based estimators and, where applicable, state-of-the-art synthetic control estimators.